a-ibrahimi/MRI-Vertebrae-Registration/README.md

 The `BIDS` directory is a versatile package designed to handle BIDS-conform datasets, including CT, MRI, etc. It provides functions for finding, filtering, and searching BIDS families and subjects.
 For more details, refer to the [BIDS README](BIDS/README.md).

-### Voxelmorph 📁
+### vxlmorph 📁

-The `voxelmorph` folder encapsulates tools and subfolders related to working with the Voxelmorph model.
+The `vxlmorph` folder encapsulates tools and subfolders related to working with the Voxelmorph model.

 - **`generators.py`**: This module provides a list of data generators that can generate data in the correct format for Voxelmorph models.